Kaliningrad: Parks

 Kaliningrad is a "green" city with many parks and areas with many trees and lawns.
 Parks range from tiny city squares to massive parks.

 The Youth Recreation Park is one of the most popular parks in the city.
 The park was established in the 1920s–1930s in the English style.
 It reopened its doors post-war and was popular among citizens in the 1980s–1990s with its boat house and tennis courts, as well as merry-go-rounds.
 The park had a massive reconstruction in 2004 adding a cafe, carting, and various modern entertainments.
 It is located in the quiet area of the city, in Leningradsky area, and is connected to the Lower Pond.
 Youth Recreation Park provides entertainment for all age groups.
 There is also Interpersonal Communications Development Central located in the park.

 The Kaliningrad Zoo was opened as the Königsberg Zoo in 1896.
 The collection, which extends over 16.5 ha (40 acres), comprises 315 species with a total of 2,264 individual animals (as of 2005).
 The Kaliningrad Zoo is also an arboretum.

-Ponds

 Centrally located in the city is Lower Pond, an artificial lake.
 Lower Pond is surrounded by a promenade and is an area for recreation especially in summer.
 North of the Lower Pond is the larger Upper Pond in northern Kaliningrad.

-Bridges

-Leonhard Euler's 1736 paper on the puzzle of the Seven Bridges of Königsberg was a seminal work in the fields of graph theory and topology.
-Only two of the structures from his era survive.

-Kaliningrad Stadium

-In 2018, the Kaliningrad Stadium, located on Oktyabrsky Island, near the embankment of the Staraya Pregolya River, was opened.
-The stadium has a seating capacity of 35,000.